vsDizzy/node-test-home/README.md

 1. `_id` or `id` field name.
 Such contracts should be strictly defined across the entire project.

 1. ThreadId is UUID, but CommentId is ObjectId.
-ObjectId field is incremental in time, but relying on that looks like a hack.
 I'd suggest to use UUIDs everywhere.

-1.
+# Notes and thoughts

+- Nest and the project structure is okay.
+And because it is very small I don't really see the need to change anything right now.

+- `@Type(() => Number)` workaround took me a while, looks like [number transforms are still not fixed](https://github.com/typestack/class-transformer/issues/179).